remjey/luaotp/doc/MANUAL.md

 Lua <= 5.2 use 64-bit doubles for all numbers, so very high counter values (> 2^52 - 1) will cause errors because they use exponentiation and the low bits of the fraction part are lost.
 However, this should not occur under normal conditions of use.

+## Testing

+The tests were made with the `busted` framework.
+You can install it using the command `luarocks install busted`.
+Simply change the current directory to the base of the project and run the `busted` command.